x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

     If you do not have **Azure AD app and attribute filtering** option enabled in Azure AD Connect configuration – all required applications are already selected by default.

     > [!IMPORTANT]
-    > Outlook for iOS and Android utilizes the Exchange Online Global Address List for on-premises mailboxes leveraging hybrid Modern Authentication.
+    > Outlook for iOS and Android utilizes the tenant's Exchange Online Global Address List for on-premises mailboxes leveraging hybrid Modern Authentication.
 If all mail recipients are not synchronized into Azure Active Directory, users will experience mail flow issues.

 3. **Exchange hybrid setup**: Requires full hybrid relationship between Exchange on-premises with Exchange Online.